 Mary Elizabeth Driessen Scholarship.
 For a student of merit who is pursuing a degree in music with a vocal emphasis.

-Richard E. Erickson Music Scholarship.
+Richard and Virginia Erickson Music Scholarship.
 For a music major in good academic standing, must be a sophomore or higher.

 Rudolph and Clarice Erkkila Memorial Scholarship.
 For undergraduate sophomore, junior, or senior students majoring in music with a minimum cumulative GPA of 2.7 and financial need.